-- 1. Improvement of the whole decision-making process affecting construction delivery - 2.
+- Improvement of the whole decision-making process affecting construction delivery - 2.
 Creation of a consistent procurement model that works for all - 3.
-Visibility a clear pipeline of work - 4.
-Removal of inconsistencies within policies and legislation impeding construction delivery - 5.
-Clarifying and streamlining the funding process - 6.
-Focus on integrated teamworking and collaboration up and down the supply chain - 7.
-Encouraging and educating the industry about digital technology - 8.
-Addressing the skills shortage making construction a career of choice
+Visibility a clear pipeline of work plus clear, reliable data about the whole sector - 4.
+Removal of inconsistencies within policies and legislation impeding construction delivery - Clarifying and streamlining the funding process - Focus on integrated teamworking and collaboration up and down the supply chain - 7.
+Encouraging and educating the industry about digital technology - Addressing the skills shortage making construction a career of choice